 Moreton Bay Regional Council

 You do not need to apply for permission to hold a family or casual social gathering in a Moreton Bay park.
 Activities involving animals or petting zoos are only approved for organised community events, and store bought jumping castles are not allowed.
-To find out more about organising an event in a Moreton Bay park, click here.
+To learn more about organising an event in Moreton Bay Region park, click here.

 For more details about Moreton Bay parks and gardens, visit moretonbay.qld.gov.au.